tenon-io/tenon-bulk-src-test/README.md

 Run `npm install`.
 All dependencies will install.

-Because this is proof-of-concept code, we don't have any unit tests.
-But, to do a quick sanity check to make sure there aren't any syntax issues, you can run `grunt`.
-That will run ESLint and JSONLint.

 ### Prepare your queue file

 To test your URLs, add them to the `queue.txt`.
 Each URL must be on its own line.